davidwisch/physicscode/site/involved/index.markdown

 * **HTML** - [HTML]() is the markup language behind most of the internet.
 Even though we [mostly] don't mix HTML and our [Markdown](http://daringfireball.net/projects/markdown/) code, HTML is still used to write our templates and provide some additional functionality that isn't supported within Markdown.
 Besides, if you're going to be writing websites of any kind, you should know HTML.

 * **Ruby** - [Ruby](http://www.ruby-lang.org) is a dynamic programming language that's similar to Python.
 While Ruby is not a language that we use when writing our code examples, it is the language that powers certain parts of *Physicscode*.
-All of our [Jekyll](http://jekyllrb.com) [plugins](/involved/style.html#plugins) are written in Ruby, part of our deploy process is written in Ruby, and infact even Jekyll itself is written in Ruby (although not by us).
+All of our [Jekyll](http://jekyllrb.com) [plugins](/involved/style.html#plugins) are written in Ruby, part of our deploy process is written in Ruby, and in fact even Jekyll itself is written in Ruby (although not by us).

-* **Javascript/jQuery** - [jQuery](http://jquery.com/) while used as little as possible (not because we don't like it but because we want to keep the site simpe) still provides some additional dynamic functionality in various places throughout *Physicscode*.
+* **Javascript/jQuery** - [jQuery](http://jquery.com/) while used as little as possible (not because we don't like it but because we want to keep the site simple) still provides some additional dynamic functionality in various places throughout *Physicscode*.

 <a name="installing"></a>
 ## Installing the Software
 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 The bare minimum that you'll need to install before building *Physicscode* is: [Git](http://git-scm.com), [Ruby](http://www.ruby-lang.org), [Jekyll](http://jekyllrb.com), [Python](http://python.org), and the [Pygments](http://pygments.org/) package for Python.
-Also, to be completely compatable, you'll need to install the rdiscount gem for ruby (see below).
+Also, to be completely compatible, you'll need to install the rdiscount gem for ruby (see below).

 **Jump to:**